The Illuminati (Owe Carl 57 Cents)

 Two of Swords

 Capt.
-Futvoye Halfnight, D.D.S, popped his dropped eye into
+Futvoye Halfnight, D.D.S, popped his dropped eye

 “You pilgrims should carry rearview mirrors.
 You leave an inventory